-Attendance:

-Since class activities and discussions are an important part of the course, viewing the class Zoom meetings live (or viewing the recordings if you miss them), and staying on top of the written responses, will be vital to your understanding of the material and your success in the course.
+Attendance at live Zoom meetings live is not required, but viewing the Zoom recordings is required, and staying on top of the written responses, will be vital to your understanding of the material and your success in the course.

 Once again: If you fail to complete three or more written responses in a row, you may be automatically dropped from the class.
 If you fall behind, make up the written responses as soon as possible.
 Late and make-up responses will receive a maximum of 3 points.
 Written responses are required assignments.
 It's not possible to pass the course without completing them.